therealmnv/dAInce/README.md

 # dAInce
 This app uses PoseNet developed by Google's Tensorflow and ml5.js, a JavaScript library, which helps us track our body movement.
-This application canbe used to perfect your dance moves...
+This application can be used to perfect your dance moves...

 https://www.youtube.com/watch?v=oIRfDjJ2iv8&feature=emb_title&ab_channel=R4AI